 Review Oeksound Soothe 3

-Oeksound Soothe3 – The Benchmark For Resonance Suppression
+Oeksound Soothe 3 Review – The Benchmark For Resonance Suppression

-Oeksound released the original Soothe back in 2016 and it quickly became one of the most referenced tools for resonance suppression in modern music production.
-That reputation hasn’t faded since.
+Oeksound released the original Soothe back in 2016, and it quickly became one of the most respected tools for resonance suppression and spectral processing in modern music production.

 I’ve been using Oeksound plugins for years.
 Soothe2 and Spiff have both become a permanent part of my workflow.
-Spiff, especially when I’m programming drum loops, but either way, they’re just always there.
+In fact, Soothe2 became one of my favorite intelligent mixing and mastering plugins over the years, especially when dealing with harsh resonances, masking, layered percussion, drum processing, and field recordings.

-Soothe2 also played an important role during the creation of the sound library for D16 PunchBox, especially when working on layered kicks, percussion, and more complex sound design material.
+Soothe2 also played an important role during the creation of the D16 PunchBox sound library – particularly for layered kicks, resonant percussion, and frequency buildups that conventional EQ couldn’t solve cleanly.

 I’m not a traditional mixing or mastering engineer, and that’s worth mentioning upfront.
-Most of my work revolves around sound design, sample creation, and field recordings.
-A different context, with its own specific challenges.
+Most of my work revolves around sound design, sample creation, and field recordings, a very different context with its own specific challenges.
+Especially with field recordings, harsh resonances, sharp frequency buildups, and problematic masking can become constant issues.
+Fixing them manually with static EQ moves often takes time and rarely sounds fully transparent or natural.
+Soothe2 was one of the very few plugins that consistently solved these problems in a fast, intelligent, and musical way.

 Oeksound Soothe3

-Soothe3 is a dynamic resonance suppressor that automatically detects and reduces harsh resonances, frequency buildups and unpleasant peaks in real time.
+Oeksound Soothe 3 is a dynamic resonance suppressor that automatically detects and reduces harsh resonances, frequency buildups, and unpleasant peaks in real time.

 Typical applications include: